Postgraduate Course: Language and Culture Pedagogy (EDUA11281)

 On completion of this course, the student will be able to:

-Evaluate criteria presently used to assess the role of the teacher as reflective practitioner in intercultural contexts.
+- Review in a critical and theoretically-informed manner the criteria presently used to assess the role of the teacher as reflective practitioner in intercultural contexts;

 Risager, K. (2007).
 Language and Culture Pedagogy: From a National to a Transnational Paradigm.
 Clevedon: Multilingual Matters.